alalinaermakova/design_a_multy-class_programm/lib/multy-class_recipe.md

         def __init__(self, title, contents): # title, contents are strings
             # Side-effects:
             #   Sets the title and contents properties
             pass

-        def reading_chunk(self, wpm, minutes):
-            # Parameters:
-            #   wpm: an integer representing the number of words the user can read
-            #        per minute
-            #   minutes: an integer representing the number of minutes the user has
-            #            to read
-            # Returns:
-            #   A string representing a chunk of the contents that the user could
-            #   read in the given number of minutes.
-            # If called again, `reading_chunk` should return the next chunk,
-            # skipping what has already been read, until the contents is fully read.
-            # The next call after that it should restart from the beginning.
-            pass

     class Todo: